-4.14 Child on child sexual violence and sexual harassment
+4.13 Child on child sexual violence and sexual harassment

-Further information may be found in 'Sexual violence and sexual harassment between children in schools and colleges' (May 2018).
+Further information may be found in 'Sexual violence and sexual harassment between children in schools and colleges' (Sept.
+2021).
+The School will respond to all reports and concerns of child on child sexual violence and sexual harassment, including those that have happened outside of the School and/or online.

-Sexual violence and sexual harassment can occur between two children of any age and sex, both online and offline.
-It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
-Victims of such behaviour will likely find this experience to be stressful and distressing.
-Box Hill School is clear that sexual violence and sexual harassment is never acceptable; it is not an inevitable part of growing up nor is it 'banter' or 'having a laugh'.
-Staff have received training in this area to ensure that such behaviour is recognised and acted upon appropriately.
-The School will educate the pupils about appropriate behaviour and will challenge behaviour such as grabbing bottoms, breasts and genitalia and flicking bras and lifting up skirts as dismissing or tolerating such behaviours risks normalising them.
-The School will take all victims seriously (it should be noted that it is more likely that girls, LGBTQ or pupils with SEND needs will be the victims of sexual violence and sexual harassment and more likely it will be perpetrated by boys) and offer appropriate support.
+Sexual violence and sexual harassment can occur between two children of any age and sex, from primary through to secondary stage and into colleges.
+It can occur through a group of children sexually assaulting or sexually harassing a single child or group of children.
+Sexual violence and sexual harassment exist on a continuum and may overlap; they can occur online and face to face (both physically and verbally) and are never acceptable.
+It can also occur in intimate personal relationships.

+Box Hill School has a zero tolerance towards and is clear that sexual violence and sexual harassment is never acceptable and will not be tolerated; it is not an inevitable part of growing up nor is it 'banter' or 'having a laugh', 'part of growing up' or 'boys being boys'.
+The School maintains an attitude of 'it could happen here'.
+Staff understand that addressing inappropriate behaviour (even if it appears to be relatively innocuous) can be an important intervention that helps prevent problematic, abusive and/or violent behaviour in the future.
+Staff have received training in this area to ensure that such inappropriate behaviour is recognised and acted upon as the School understands that not recognising, acknowledging or understanding the scale of harassment and abuse and/or downplaying some behaviours related to abuse can lead to a culture of unacceptable behaviour, an unsafe environment and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it.

+The School will educate the pupils about appropriate behaviour and will challenge physical behaviour (potentially criminal in nature), such as grabbing bottoms, breasts and genitalia, pulling down trousers, flicking bras and lifting up skirts as dismissing or tolerating such behaviours risks normalising them.